maximelhoustau/Execution_Platforms/PR1/MIPS_Instruction_set.md

 This hazard happens when a ressource is needed by several instructions at the same time.
 In our simple CPU, **This kind of hazard never occures**.

+#### Third exercice :

+> Does your processor need forwarding (as discussed in the lecture) for the instructions
+> in the EX stage?
+What about the conditional branch that is executed in the ID stage?
+> Explain for both cases why it is needed or why it is not needed.

+Our CPU **does not need a forwarding for the EX stage**.
+Indeed, the result of the previous EX stage is directly written back in the register file and available.

+As for the ID stage, we assumed that the result of the EX stage is written back sufficiently quickly that it can be used in the same clock by the ID stage (for example for a branch instruction).
+This means that **we don't need to implement a forwarding for this CPU**.